 Depending on the business activity and location, a variety of business licenses and permits will be needed.
 Some common registrations include:

-- Business license: There isn’t a general statewide business license, but some cities require businesses to obtain licensing or local permits before they can start.
+- Business license: There isn’t a general statewide business license, but some cities require businesses to obtain licensing or local permits before starting.

 - Employees: If you have employees, registration from the Connecticut Department of Revenue Services will be needed for the Employee Withholding Tax.